SwiftyLab/MetaCodable/Sources/MetaCodable/MetaCodable.docc/Limitations.md

 To generate `Encodable` conformance, the `encode(to:)` method must be `nonisolated` to `actor`, and since `encode(to:)` method must be synchronous making it `nonisolated` will prevent accessing mutable properties.

 Due to these limitations, `Encodable` conformance isn't generated, users has to implement the conformance manually.

+### Why `MetaProtocolCodable` plugin can't scan Xcode target dependencies?

+Currently Swift Package Manager always returns empty list for Xcode target dependencies as noted in [this bug](https://github.com/apple/swift-package-manager/issues/6003).
+Hence `MetaProtocolCodable` can currently only scan the files from the target or from the project including the target.